cloudpilot-emu/cloudpilot-emu.github.io/README.md

 -   Sony PEG-T600C series
 -   Sony PEG-N700C series

-Cloudpilot can be run as a web page or as a mobile app on phones and tables.
+CloudpilotEmu can be run as a web page or as a mobile app on phones and tables.
 The list of features includes

  * Realistic emulation of timers and device speed